Get in Touch

 Requirements

-Fundamental knowledge of Windows and Object-Oriented (OO) technology may be beneficial.
+Fundamental knowledge of Windows is required; familiarity with Object-Oriented (OO) technology is beneficial.

 21 Hours